This is part of our ongoing series on mortgage relief options and how to handle your loan in a crisis.

-As of July 1, borrowers with Freddie Mac and Fannie Mae loans now have access to what’s called a ” payment deferral.”
+As of July 1, borrowers with Freddie Mac and Fannie Mae loans now have access to something called a mortgage payment “deferral.”
 It’s a form of loss mitigation to help you get back on track with your mortgage after you received a forbearance.

 Here’s the tea:

 (Head’s up: To find out if your loan is owned by Fannie Mae or Freddie Mac, contact your servicer or check out our loan lookup guide.)